 It is unlikely that a competitive "Round Australia" trial could be organised today.
 The challenges are numerous.
 While it would be possible to organise competitive sub-events such as was done with the 2009 Rerun, as soon as the tour contains competition, the costs will rise significantly – pre-event surveying, permits, manned checkpoints, etc. Individuals or groups can tour the original route at minimal cost.
-It also offers participant maximum flexibility regarding their level of involvement - which stages etc.
+It also offers participants maximum flexibility regarding their level of involvement - which stages etc.

 How much of the original route is able to be traversed?

 An analysis of the original route has found that that most of the original route can be toured.
 The Seeding Special Stage at Tooborac is considered inaccessible as the area is now part of the Puckapunyal military training area.
 Three other short stages are no longer in existence – the special stages at Brisbane (Gaven), Sydney (Oran Park) and Canberra (Greenhills Forest) - while the Perth special stage at Wanneroo is no longer available in the original form.
 The short meaningless stage at Rockhampton is also mostly inaccessible.
-Several trial stages in WA are substantially inaccessible – the sandy stage to Cervantes where a new road and national park have obliterated much of the original route, and much of the stage after Newman where mining developments have obliterated several parts of the stage.
-The iconic Nunyerry Horror Stage with its famous “Chocolate Ruffe Pass” remains accessible but is currently under threat by a proposed new mining railway.
+Several trial stages in WA are substantially inaccessible.
+On the sandy stage to Cervantes a new road and national park have obliterated much of the original route.
+Much of the stage after Newman has been obliterated by a new highway and by mining developments.
+The iconic Nunyerry Horror Stage with its famous “Chocolate Ruffle Pass” remains accessible but is currently under threat by a proposed new mining railway.
 The stage after Port Hedland is also likely to be substantially inaccessible due to mining operations and the crossing of a new Aboriginal reserve.
 The roads on quite a few stages have been upgraded, as might be expected after 40 years, but many have not.
 Elsewhere there are certainly some short sections that are now inaccessible or bypassed by better roads, but overall it is fair to say that much of the route has not changed as much as people might think!
 Nevertheless, there will probably be places where the roads are not trafficable and you will need to detour or backtrack.